-PROVISION HOUSE BILL SENATE PLAN TAX RATES FOR CORPORATIONS Rate would be cut from 35% to 20%.
+PROVISION HOUSE BILL SENATE BILL TAX RATES FOR CORPORATIONS Rate would be cut from 35% to 20%.
 Amends the traditional domestic-to-domestic DRD, reducing the allowable deduction from 80% to 65%, and 70% to 50% for those with ownership of 20% or more, or less than 20% respectively.
 100% deduction intact.
 Effective for taxable years beginning after December 31, 2017.
 Generally the same as the House Bill.
-However, under the Senate Plan, the rate reduction would only be effective for taxable years beginning after December 31, 2018.
+However, under the Senate Bill, the rate reduction would only be effective for taxable years beginning after December 31, 2018.
 IMMEDIATE EXPENSING OF CAPITAL INVESTMENTS Immediate deductions for CapEx available for the next five years, with exceptions for real property businesses.
 Requirement that assets be "original use" repealed.
 Applies to qualified property acquired and placed in service after September 27, 2017, and before January 1, 2023.
 Full expensing would not be allowed for any trade or business that has floor plan financing indebtedness.
-See House Bill MODIFICATION OF NOL DEDUCTION Only deduct NOL carryover to the extent of 90% of taxable income.
+Generally the same as the House Bill.
+However, under the Senate Bill the deductions are phased out beginning in taxable years starting after January 1 2023.
+They are reduced to 20% for property placed in service after December 31, 2025, and before January 1, 2027.
+MODIFICATION OF NOL DEDUCTION Only deduct NOL carryover to the extent of 90% of taxable income.
 Generally repeals all carrybacks (special exception for small businesses/farms).
-See House Bill LIMIT ON INTEREST DEDUCTIBILITY Every business with average gross receipts >\$25 million, regardless of form, will be subject to a limitation on net interest expense of 30% of adjusted taxable income (a proxy for EBITDA).
+Generally the same as House Bill.
+However, the 90% limitation is decreased to 80% for taxable years beginning after December 31, 2022.
+LIMIT ON INTEREST DEDUCTIBILITY Every business with average gross receipts >\$25 million, regardless of form, will be subject to a limitation on net interest expense of 30% of adjusted taxable income (a proxy for EBITDA).
 Floor plan financing indebtedness is excluded from this limit.
 Disallowed interest deductions can be carried forward for 5 years.
-Every taxpayer will be subject to a limitation on net interest expense of 30% of adjusted taxable income (a proxy for EBITDA).
+Every taxpayer will be subject to a limitation on net interest expense of 30% of adjusted taxable income (a proxy for EBIT).
 Disallowed interest deductions can be carried forward indefinitely.
-REPEAL OF DOMESTIC PRODUCTION ACTIVITIES DEDUCTION Under the provision, the deduction for domestic production activities would be repealed.
-See House Bill
+REPEAL OF DPAD Under the provision, the deduction for domestic production activities would be repealed.
+DPAD would remain for C corporations.